This article describes configurations you need to perform on your cluster prior to using Ansys Lumerical for distributed or concurrent computing.

 Linux

-Configure your compute nodes to allow remote login without a password, as the version of MPICH2 included with the installation package uses SSH to start remote jobs.
-If this is not configured, the user will have to type their password each time MPICH2 is called to run the simulation.
+Configure your compute nodes to allow remote login without a password.
+MPI uses SSH to start remote jobs.
+If this is not configured, the user will have to type their password each time the MPI is called to run the simulation.

 Creating a passwordless SSH login